Swanage Railway Trust

 Ways to Help

 The Swanage Railway Trust believes that the best way to show off No. 563 is to return it to steam.
 However, having not steamed for over 70 years, this project is ground breaking and returning it to steam will tell us even more about its history.
-It will also enable us to show an express passenger locomotive running and hauling trains on a railway that it was built to run on.
+It will also enable us to show an express passenger locomotive running and hauling trains on a railway for which it was built to run.

-In order to start this project, No. 563 has undergoing an initial assessment of the work required to return it to steam.
-A donation has generously been made to enable the assessment to start but a full return to steam hinges on the ability to raise funds for the extensive works that will be required to enable No.563 to return to steam.
-A successful outcome to this project not only forms an important part of the Swanage Railway's future motive power plans, it also fills a gap in the Railway's story and will allow us to show our visitors what locomotives and travel were like at the turn of the 19th century.
+A successful outcome to this project preserves a unique piece of railway history which not only forms an important part of the Swanage Railway's future motive power plans, it also fills a gap in the Railway's story and will allow us to show our visitors what locomotives and travel were like at the turn of the 19th century.

 The simplest way to help with this project is to make a donation directly to the Swanage Railway Trust's T3 Appeal.
 This can be done using the button below.

 Donations are handled via PayPal but you do not need to be registered with PayPal as donations can be made using a wide variety of cards.
 Donations may be either a single on-off payment or a recurring monthly amount.